What to Do After College: A Summer Checklist

 Did you know that there are student loan scholarships out there, just waiting to help you pay off your student loan debt?
 While traditional scholarships only offer you a chance to pay for future or current college classes, these scholarships will help you pay back part of your student loan debt.

 Our hottest student loan scholarship right now is the $2,500 Student Loan Forgiveness Scholarship, which you can enter by submitting a short essay answering the prompt.
 But all our scholarships can also be put towards student loan debt, so be sure to apply to as many as possible!

 If you want to get rid of that student debt hanging over your head ASAP, start setting up habits and planning to pay it off sooner.
 Maybe you know you won’t be able to pay much at first on your loans.
 In that case, you could look into income-based repayment plans.
 Once you pick a plan, be consistent about making payments on time after your grace period ends.

 Alternatively, if you think forgiveness might be a good route for you, start researching what it takes to qualify for programs like Public Service Loan Forgiveness.

-At the very least, investigate your student loan account(s) to make sure you know the basics about your situation, including how much money you owe and what servicers you’ll need to pay.
-If you’ve only got federal student loans, you can do this through the National Student Loan Data System.
+At the very least, investigate your student loan account(s) to make sure you know the basics about your situation, including how much money you owe and which loan servicers you’ll need to pay.
+If you only have federal student loans, you can do this through the National Student Loan Data System.